 Have you heard about this mushroom?
 Read on, to find out more.

 The name maitake means dancing mushroom.
-Also this mushroom is known by the name hen of the woods and sheep’s head.
+Also, this mushroom is known by the name hen of the woods and sheep’s head.

 The maitake is actually an adaptogen.
 Adaptogens help the body in combating any kind of physical or mental difficulty.
 The adaptogens regulate the unbalanced systems of the body.

-Although you can use maitake in recipes for extra taste, it is actually a medicinal mushroom as well.
+Although we can use maitake in recipes for extra taste, it is actually a medicinal mushroom as well.
 The maitake grows wild in parts of North America, Japan, and China.
 This mushroom grows at the bottom of Maple, Oak and Elm trees.

 People who know this mushroom are praising it for its promises of longevity, health, and vitality.

 Furthermore, based on several studies extracts from maitake mushroom have been shown to protect against diabetes.
 For instance, one research focused on the ability of the extracts of the mushroom to obstruct alpha-glucosidase.

 The alpha-glucosidase is an enzyme which breaks simple sugars and starch into glucose.
 By obstructing this enzyme, the absorption of sugar slows down.
 Furthermore, many oral diabetes drugs are actually alpha-glucosidase inhibitors.